Unlocking Efficiency: Cloud Cost Optimization in Platform Engineering

 5. Optimize Data Storage and Transfer

-Data-related costs can be substantial.
-Focus on:
+Data-related costs can be substantial:

-- Compression and Deduplication: Reduce storage footprint through data compression and deduplication techniques.
+- Compression and Deduplication: Reduce storage footprint.

 Conclusion